bioexcel/intro-hpc-life-scientists-permed-bioexcel/_episodes/23-pipelines-workflows.md

 teaching: 45
 exercises: 0
 questions:
-- "To be determined"
+- "Is it possible to run data-intensive computational pipelines (e.g. bioinformatics) in parallel on HPC?"
+- "How about running defined workflows using workflow managers?"
 objectives:
 - "To be determined"
 keypoints:
 - "To be determined"
 ---

-## Bioinformatcs and pipelines
+## Bioinformatics and pipelines

 ## Hadoop